yatesco/seafile-docs/config/seahub_settings_py.md

 ENABLE_SIGNUP = False

 # Activate or deactivate user when registration complete.
 Default is `True`.
-# If set to `False`, new users need to be activated by admin in admin panel.
+# If set to `False`, new users need to be activated by admin in admin pa
 ACTIVATE_AFTER_REGISTRATION = False

 # Whether to send email when a system admin adding a new member.
 Default is `True`.